Powerlearnproject/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

+1) Planning and Requirements Gathering
+2) Analysis and Design
+3) Implementation and Coding
+4) Testing
+5) Deployment
+6) Maintenance

 1. Planning and Requirements Gathering
 Define the project scope, objectives, and requirements.
 Conduct feasibility studies and gather stakeholder input.